tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 {: #shared-mode title="Shared Mode Topology"}

-In Shared Mode, the provider is the origin server for all the domains whose DNS records point to it and clients form a TLS connection directly to that provider, which has access to the plaintext of the connection.
+In Shared Mode, the provider is the origin server for all the domains whose DNS records point to it.
+In this mode, the TLS connection is terminated by the provider.

 ~~~~
                 +--------------------+       +---------------------+